Pain · Procurement

 Partially.
 The US procurement reader expects past performance entries in a fixed format: customer name, US point of contact, contract value in USD, period of performance, scope statement, outcome metric.
 A German reference list with company logos and a project line does not parse as past performance and is treated as marketing.
 The fix is reformatting the same underlying references into US past-performance fields, with US contacts named where they exist and European contacts named openly where they are the only contact, rather than hidden.

 A Market Entry Sprint rebuilds the US response template, the compliance matrix, the past-performance file, and the cover sheet inside six to ten weeks.
-A Cross-Border Build covers full multi-channel US presence including response architecture, paid landing, sales enablement and outbound register over three to six months.
+A Cross-Border Build covers full multi-channel US presence including response architecture, paid landing, sales enablement, and outbound register over three to six months.
 A Group Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 No. The DACH and European RFP responses keep their VDA, IATF and standard German reference-list architecture.
 The US-facing response sits on a separate template line with FAR cross-references, SAM.gov UEI, NAICS code match, BABA position, US past-performance fields and a US compliance matrix.
 The firm runs two response architectures, one per market.

-Inquiry through the contact form and a discovery conversation.
-Send the last three US RFP responses, the elimination notes or debriefs where they exist, the current response template, and a representative DACH response for comparison.
+Inquiry through the contact form.
+Share the last three US RFP responses, the elimination notes or debriefs where they exist, the current response template, and a representative DACH response for comparison.
 Response within one business day.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
-No SAM.gov registration filing as a legal act.
-No CMMC certification audit.
+No M&A transaction work.
+No SAM.gov registration filing.
+No CMMC certification work.
 No DFARS clause interpretation as legal advice.
 The firm sits next to US counsel and US compliance counsel on these decisions.
 The firm flags items that require counsel and defers before execution.